Showing Up (in Sweatpants)

 A hands-on group coaching program to help you gently start doing the things that are important to you, even when you’re struggling.

-Showing Up (In Sweatpants) offers the accountability, encouragement, and strategies to help you feel less stuck and more connected to the things that matter to you—without pressure, shame, or pretending you’re okay when you’re not.
+Showing Up (In Sweatpants) offers the community, encouragement and strategies to help you feel less stuck and more connected to the things that matter to you—without pressure, shame, or pretending you’re okay when you’re not.

 This isn't about getting rid of sadness or white-knuckling through life.
 This is about living with the ups and downs while honoring who you are and what you care about.